Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats: Background: Quantization formats and rounding schemes

+Following the above results, the activation and weights quantization in the forward phase ($Q_{INT}$ in eq. \cref{eq:forward}) should use RDN.
+This is because SR will increase the MSE (as shown in \cref{inequality}), an increase which typically harms the final accuracy\footnote{There are some cases where adding limited noise, such as dropout, locally increases the MSE but improves generalization.
+However, this is typically not the case, especially if the noise is large.}, but will not help make the loss estimate unbiased, due to the non-linearity of the loss and activation functions (e.g., \cref{eq:forwardbias}).
+To avoid mismatch (and additional bias), we use RDN in $Q_{\mathrm{INT}}$ also in the other phases of training.

 As we explained in section \ref{sub: unbiased gradients}, unbiased neural gradients quantization leads to an unbiased estimate of the weight gradients, which enables proper convergence of SGD \citep{bottou2018optimization}.
 Thus, bias in the gradients can hurt the performance and should be avoided, even at the cost of increasing the MSE.
-Therefore, neural gradients, should be quantized using SR, following subsection \ref{sub: unbiased gradients}.
-However, the forward phase should be quantized deterministically (using RDN) since stochastic rounding will not make the loss estimate unbiased due to the non-linearity of the loss and activation functions (e.g., \cref{eq:forwardbias}) while unnecessarily increasing the MSE (as shown in \cref{inequality}), an increase which typically harms the final accuracy.\footnote{There are some cases where adding limited noise, such as dropout, locally increases the MSE but improves generalization.
-However, this is typically not the case, especially if the noise is large.} In \cref{fig:fwdSrRdn,fig:bwdSrRdn} we see that these theoretical observations are consistent with empirical observations favoring RDN for the forward pass and SR for the backward pass.
+Therefore, neural gradient quantization ($Q_{\mathrm{FP}}$), should be done using a SR rounding scheme, following subsection \ref{sub: unbiased gradients}.
+In \cref{fig:fwdSrRdn,fig:bwdSrRdn} we see that these theoretical observations are consistent with empirical observations favoring RDN for the weights and activations ($Q_{\mathrm{INT}}$) and SR for the neural gradients ($Q_{\mathrm{FP}}$).

-\section{LUQ - a logarithmic unbiased quantizer}
+\section{LUQ: a logarithmic unbiased quantizer}

-A recent work \citep{Chmiel2020NeuralGA} showed that the neural gradients can be approximated with the lognormal distribution, and showed analytically that the optimal FP4 format is [1,3,0].
-However, they were not able to successfully quantize to this format (their narrowest format was FP5).
-Following their work and the conclusions from previous section, we aim to create, for the first time, a Logarithmic Unbiased Quantizer (LUQ).
+Following the conclusions from the previous section, the neural gradients quantizer ($Q_{\mathrm{FP}}$ in eqs. \ref{eq:backward} and \ref{eq:update} ) should be logarithmic and be completely unbiased.
+In this section we aim to do this efficiently and create, for the first time, a Logarithmic Unbiased Quantizer (LUQ).

 Standard radix-2 floating-point defines a dynamic range.
 In standard FP, all the values below the minimum FP representation are pruned to 0 and all the values above the maximum FP representation are clipped to the maximum.
 In order to create a fully unbiased quantizer, we need to keep all the following three regions unbiased: below range minimum, inside range, and above range maximum.